 If you dream of hiking Cinque Terre, April is one of the best months to make this dream come true.

-While rain at this time is possible, the temperature is usually ideal of hiking although too cold for bathing in the sea.
+While rain at this time is possible, the temperature is usually ideal for hiking although too cold for bathing in the sea.

 This can be a problem or a plus, since it means you usually are fighting a little less for space in this otherwise crowded area of Italy!